 Materials and Methods

 Influenza and Healthy Donor sera were obtained from BioIVT and BioChemed.
 Both sources have IRB approval for biomarker studies.
 Samples were aliquoted and frozen on arrival, and no more than 1 additional freeze thaw was performed before biomarker interrogation.
-IFN-α (PBL 41115), IFN-β (PBL 41415), IFN-γ (MSD K151QOD) Neopterin (IBL RE59321), Beta 2-Microglobulin (R&D KGE019) and were measured by singleplex ELISA.
+IFN-α (PBL 41115), IFN-β (PBL 41415), IFN-γ (MSD K151QOD) Neopterin (IBL RE59321), and Beta 2-Microglobulin (R&D KGE019) were measured by singleplex ELISA.
 IFN-α, IFN-β, IFN-ω, IFN-γ, IFN-λ, IL-1α, IL-6, TNF-α, and CXCL-10 were measured by a plate based chemiluminescent multiplex assay (PBL 51500).
 IFN-γ, IL-1β, Il-2, IL-4, IL-6, IL-8, IL-10, IL-12p70, IL-13, CXCL-10, and TNF-α were analyzed through electrochemiluminescent multiplex assay (MSD K15049D and K15047D).
 All commercial assays were run by the manufacturers’ protocols.
 IFN-ω immunoassay was developed using 2 monoclonal antibodies from Thermo-Fisher on the Simoa© platform using the homebrew assay development kit (Quanterix).
 The sensitivity of the final assay was 0.06 pg/ml.

 Statistical Analysis